Glanford Park: Future development

 In January 2014, it was revealed that Scunthorpe United proposed a move to a brand new stadium, which could have seen Glanford Park closed and more than likely demolished within 30 years of being built.
 The projected cost of the project was £18 million and the new stadium was intended to have a capacity of 12,000.
 The new stadium was intended to integrate the stadium with 24/7 businesses, including a hotel, an office, training and catering facilities in order to maximize revenue for the club.
 It was further announced in July 2014 that the site of the new stadium was intended to form the focal point of the new 'Lincolnshire Lakes' development.
-The project was planned for commencement during 2015-2016.
+The project was planned for commencement during 2015–2016 with the creation of 6,000 homes and new community facilities on land between Scunthorpe and the River Trent.
 Due to issues regarding procurement of the land for the new stadium and issues with one of the developers, the intended site of the new stadium was moved approximately 500 m to the south, and the construction start date was pushed back to some point in late 2017.
 In October 2017, Scunthorpe United confirmed that the proposal to relocate to the new stadium had been dropped, stating a new aim to instead redevelop and extend Glanford Park, thus securing the immediate future of the stadium for the time being.
+In February 2019 Mr Swann claimed in a statement on the Scunthorpe United website that promises have been broken and that the truth about what happened with the development continue to be hidden from the public.
+He called for a public inquiry to be held.

-In July 2019, the club confirmed planning permission to proceed with the redevelopment of Glanford Park.
-A new stadium will be constructed stand-by-stand on the current stadium site, with construction taking place over multiple seasons, allowing the club to continue playing without the need to relocate.
+In July 2019 Scunthorpe United FC received planning consent for a £30 million redevelopment of their existing stadium almost a year after submitting plans to North Lincolnshire Council in August 2018.The proposal had taken over three times longer than the government's 13-week guideline for major applications.
+The delay was unexplained, despite repeated requests from the club for a reason regarding North Lincolnshire Council's delays in decision-making.
+A new stadium was planned to be constructed stand-by-stand on the current stadium site, with construction taking place over multiple seasons, allowing the club to continue playing without the need to relocate.
+In August 2020 Swann confirmed that the plans had been placed on hold due to the coronavirus pandemic.